Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

-As mentioned previously, in these cases the possible speed-ups, but also facets of space complexity can be more precisely characterized in the terms of the tree structure.
-Therefore, in the below, we will for concreteness focus a concrete subtree representing a subproblem corresponding to the (restricted) formula $F$ that $\mathcal{A}_Q$ should solve.
-This subtree $\mathcal{T}$ is of height $n$ and maximum branching number $br(\mathcal{T})$, comprising partial assignments of length $n$.
+In this setting, the possible speed-ups and the space complexity can be more precisely characterized in the terms of the tree structure.
+In what follows, we focus on a concrete subtree representing a subproblem associated with the (restricted) formula $F$ that $\mathcal{A}_Q$ should solve.
+This subtree $\mathcal{T}$ is of height $n$ and maximum branching number $br(\mathcal{T})$, comprising partial assignments of length~$n$.

-\paragraph{Query complexity} Recall from Section~\ref{sec:quantum}, that the query complexity of backtracking is essentially $\tilde{O}(\sqrt{T} n)$, so depends strongly on the tree size and the tree height.
-So for large trees, we have an essentially quadratic improvement over the classical search.
-In the case of Grover, we have a query complexity of $O(2^{\nicefrac{br}2})$ provided that the maximum branching number is $br(\mathcal T) \le n$, which is also a quadratic genuine speedup if the tree is full.\footnote{And, more generally a polynomial speed up when when the tree size is at least $\Omega^\ast(2^{br/2 + \delta}),$ for some $\delta>0$}
+\paragraph{Query complexity} Recall from Section~\ref{sec:quantum}, that the query complexity of backtracking is essentially $\tilde{O}(\sqrt{T} n)$, and therefore depends strongly on the tree size and the tree height.
+So for large trees, we have an essentially quadratic improvement over the classical search algorithm.
+In the case of Grover's search algorithm, the query complexity is in $O(2^{\nicefrac{br}2})$, provided that the maximum branching number is $br(\mathcal T) \le n$, which is also a quadratic genuine speedup if the tree is full.\footnote{And, more generally a polynomial speed up when the tree size is at least $\Omega^\ast(2^{br/2 + \delta}),$ for some $\delta>0$.}

-Already here we can highlight the important feature that the natural instance size -- number of variables -- may be quite unrelated to the actual features of the sub-instance which dictate run times: tree size and branching number.
-To achieve a unified treatment, we will thus introduce assumptions which allow us to relate the variable number with tree size, and, at least in terms of weaker bounds, allow us to connect to the branching numbers as well.
+We can already highlight the important feature that the natural instance size (number of variables) may be quite unrelated to the actual features of the sub-instance which dictate runtimes: tree size and branching number.
+For this reason, we introduce assumptions which allow us to relate the \textit{variable number} with the tree size, as well as the \textit{branching number}.

 This difference between natural and effective problem sizes is even more important in the case of space complexity, where speed-ups may be impossible if the wrong measure is considered.